erprashant12/Demo/README.md

 # Demo
-This is a gith &amp; github
+This is a gith &amp; github class